prebid/prebid.github.io/dev-docs/modules/userId.md

             name: "identityLink",
             params: {
                 pid: '999',                // Set your valid Placement ID here
-                // notUse3P: true/false    // If you do not want to use 3P endpoint to retrieve the envelope.
-If you do not set this property to true, 3P endpoint will be fired.
-By default this property is undefined and 3P request will be fired.
+                // notUse3P: true/false    // If you do not want to use cookieable envelopes until the user authenticates set this property to true
             },
             storage: {
                 type: "cookie",